dkobak/simclr-cifar10/README.md

 ### Training ResNet18 for 100 epochs

-For smaller-scale experiments people sometimes train for only 100 epochs.
-Here I get better results with base learning rate 0.06 instead of 0.03 (this does not hold when training for 1000 epochs), at least with ResNet18 bachbone:
+For smaller-scale experiments people sometimes train ResNet18 for only 100 epochs.
+Here I get better results with base learning rate 0.06 instead of 0.03 (this does not hold when training for 1000 epochs):

 |Epochs|LR|Time|Loss/batch|kNN k=10|lin precomp|lin augm|
 |--|----|----|----|--------|-------|----|